• Skip to main content

 2. Pat the chicken dry with paper towels and trim off any large pieces of fat.
 Cut meat against the grain into ¼-inch thick slices and add to the bag of seasoning.
 Add olive oil and lime juice and seal bag, squeezing out as much air as you can.
 Transfer to refrigerator for at least 30 minutes, or up to 4 hours.

-3. Heat a large cast iron skillet over medium-high heat.
-Once hot (this takes a few minutes), add peanut oil and turn to coat bottom of the skillet.
-Add onions and break them up w a wooden spoon.
+3. Heat a large, heavy-bottomed skillet (preferably cast iron) over medium-high heat.
+Once hot (this takes a few minutes), add the high-heat oil and turn to coat the bottom of the skillet.
+Add the sliced onions and break them up w a wooden spoon.
 Lower heat to medium-low and season with ½ teaspoon salt.
-Constantly stir until it stops sizzling.
+Stir constantly until it stops sizzling.

 5. Return skillet to medium-high heat.
 Pan should be smoking.

-7. Add peppers to pan and season with ½ teaspoon salt.
+7. Add the peppers to the pan and season with ½ teaspoon salt.
 Cook, stirring constantly.
-When they start to stick to the bottom of the pan, lower the heat to medium and stir in garlic.
+When they start to char and stick to the bottom of the pan, lower the heat to medium.
+Cook until they reach your desired doneness, then stir in garlic.

 8. Add onions and meat back into the skillet, then add tomato paste, turn off heat and stir in until well combined.
 At this point, you can pour in soy sauce to get that sizzling sound and smoke for when you bring it to the table.